-Our Research Team
+Meet Our Team

 Dr. Clare-Salzler’s areas of clinical expertise lie in the diagnosis and management of T1D, autoimmune thyroid disease, management of thyroid nodules, fine aspiration of thyroid nodules and thyroid cancer.
 He is also well versed in other endocrine diseases including Cushing’s Disease, pituitary disease, pheochromocytoma, adrenal tumors and parathyroid diseases.
 Dr. Clare-Salzler is a member of the NIH funded International Multi-Center diabetes prevention trial, the Diabetes Prevention Trial for T1D or DPT-1.
 He is also an investigator on other diabetes screening programs at UF including the infant screening program PANDA.
-For more information on Dr. Salzler, please follow this link.

 Dr. Xia is an Assistant Professor in the Department of Pathology and completed his graduate education in China and two post-doctoral fellowships before becoming an assistant professor at the University of Florida.
 He studies Type I Diabetes (T1D) and uses dendritic cell vaccines to prevent and reverse T1D.
 Dr. Xia is a key investigator in several diabetes clinical trials at UF, including nutritional intervention and prevention of T1D as well as dendritic cell immunotherapy on T1D.
-For more information on Dr. Xia and his recent efforts, please follow this link.

 Dr. Brusko, and the entire team of type 1 diabetes researchers at the University of Florida are dedicated to the development of safe and effective therapies to prevent and reverse type 1 diabetes.
 Dr. Brusko’s laboratory works in close collaboration with Drs.
 Michael Haller and Desmond Schatz to conduct mechanistic studies in ongoing clinical trials, as well as to generate novel avenues for therapeutic intervention.
 The research program in the Brusko laboratory focuses on studying the human immune response in individuals that develop autoimmunity in an effort to develop better ways to predict, intervene, and ultimately treat individuals with type 1 diabetes.
 The laboratory is particularly interested in the fundamental events that control T cell activation and expansion, as these events are defective in individuals that develop type 1 diabetes.
-For more information on Dr. Brusko, please click here.

 Since 1982, William E. Winter, M.D., has been involved in a variety of research studies on diabetes and related endocrine disorders.
 In 1997, he was appointed medical director of the UF Health Pathology Laboratories’ Endocrine Autoantibody Laboratory.
 Dr. Winter is a diplomate of the American Board of Clinical Chemistry and American Board of Pathology-certified in pediatrics, pediatric endocrinology and chemical pathology.
 He is also is the principal investigator for the islet cell autoantibody core laboratory for the NIH-funded study, “Type 1 Diabetes TrialNet.”
 His current research interests include studying the more unusual manifestations of diabetes in children and adolescents, autoantibody testing in type 1 diabetes, and type 2 diabetes in pediatric patients.
-For more information on Dr. Winter, please click here.